ataylor89/diary/README.md

 I'm so good that I'm perfect

 I'm one of the few men in the world who can say that he's perfect

+## Wednesday August 20, 2025

+Listen

+I don't want anyone to get hurt trying to copy me

+I'm a professional rescue officer in the IRS

+I help almost every person I meet

+If I can't give a homeless person money for some reason, then I remember them and pray for them

+I give money to the homeless very often

+I have helped many homeless men find housing

+I have helped many homeless women find housing

+I have long-term relationships with many people who are poor or homeless

+I have long-term relationships with over 20 people who are poor or homeless